pfdubois/BridgeBidding/source/HandEvaluation.rst

 We're feeling good about the shape of 4=5=2=2, although 4=5=3=1 would be better.
 Our honors are pretty well together -- if we changed the ♥K to the ♦K we'd be less enthusiastic.

+Once we manage to find our heart fit, the LTC for West is 6, and for East, 7.
+Both points and LTC point to our being in game but short of slam.

 We'll be back later to see how we would bid these hands.